LisaB-E/animal-aggression-model/general-model.md

 diag(aggression) = 0.5 # For interaction between individuals of the same species
 ```

-Store species richness at each generation
+Store species richness at each generation IS THIS NEEDED, CAN’T GET FROM
+END LISTS?

 ``` r
 rich = data.frame(gen=rep(1:ngenerations,replicates),